 James R. Maher, Chairman of the Board and Chief Executive Officer of the Company and Chairman of the Board and Chief Executive Officer of the Advisor.
-Mr. Maher is a co-founder of the Company and has served as its Chairman and Chief Executive Officer since its formation in 2004.
-Mr. Maher was, from 2001 until June 2004, a Partner at Park Avenue, a private equity fund specializing in middle-market management buyouts and growth capital investments.
-Prior to joining Park Avenue, Mr. Maher was President of MacAndrews & Forbes Holdings Inc., a diversified holding company with interests primarily in consumer products and financial services companies.
+Mr. Maher is a co-founder of BlackRock Kelso Capital and has served as its Chairman and Chief Executive Officer since its formation in 2004.
+Mr. Maher was, from 2001 until June 2004, a Partner at Park Avenue Equity Partners, L.P.
+Park Avenue Equity Partners is a private equity fund specializing in middle-market management buyouts and growth capital investments.
+Prior to joining Park Avenue Equity Partners, Mr. Maher was President of MacAndrews & Forbes Holdings Inc., a diversified holding company with interests primarily in consumer products and financial services companies.
 Mr. Maher served as Chairman of Laboratory Corporation of America Holdings ("LabCorp"), after serving as President and Chief Executive Officer of National Health Laboratories, LabCorp's predecessor, from 1992 to 1995.
 Prior to joining National Health Laboratories, Mr. Maher was Vice Chairman and a member of the Operating Committee of The First Boston Corporation, an international investment-banking firm.
 He served on the Group Executive Committee of CS First Boston, Inc., where he was responsible for the global oversight of merger and acquisition activities, as well as the investment committee.
 He was also Head of the Investment Banking Group for more than four years.
-Mr. Maher is a Trustee of Prep for Prep, an organization that assists intellectually gifted public school students from minority group backgrounds, and prepares them for placement in independent schools.
-Additionally, he has served as a Trustee of the Brearley School and on the Boards of a number of public companies, including Panavision, Inc., a designer and manufacturer of high-precision film camera systems, where he served as a Director until 2006.
+He joined the First Boston Corporation in 1976 and was named a Managing Director in 1982.
+He is also a Trustee of Prep for Prep, an organization that assists intellectually gifted public school students from minority group backgrounds, and prepares them for placement in independent schools.
+He has served as a Trustee of the Brearley School and on the Boards of a number of public companies.
 Mr. Maher received a Master's in Business Administration from Columbia University and an undergraduate degree from Boston College.